-It’s important to track your SERP performance because the higher you rank for certain keywords the more revenue you can generate.
-It also allows you to see where you’re improving or falling behind.
+Tracking your SERP performance is important because the higher you rank for certain keywords, the more revenue you can generate.
+It also allows you to see where you're improving or falling behind.

 Are SERP tracking, SERP monitoring, and SERP position tools the same thing?

-Yes, they are all the same thing!
-It can be easy to get confused about the terminology since so many SEOs have their own lingo for each tool.
-Either way, they’re all the same.
-They check your SEO rankings and report back to you to make sure you’re on top of it.
+It can be easy to confuse the terminology since many SEOs have their own jargon for each tool.
+Either way, they all mean the same and execute the same job.